RedefiningReality/Pokedex-App/README.md

 ## Top Application Capabilities (name at least 5)
 1. Take a photo within the application
-2. Locate potential Pokemon in the photo
+2. Locate potential Pokémon in the photo
-3. Identify each Pokemon
+3. Identify each Pokémon
-4. Allow user to select an identified pokemon
+4. Allow user to select an identified Pokémon
-5. Describe the selected Pokemon to the user
+5. Describe the selected Pokémon to the user

 ## Top Two to Three Scenarios

 ### Scenario #1
+Bob is playing Pokémon and encounters one that he does not know the stats for in battle.
+He doesn't know what Pokémon of his would pair up well against this Pokémon.
+He downloads the Pokedex App and takes a picture of the Pokémon he encountered.
+The app then shows him all the relevant stats and information about this Pokémon.
+He then looks at which Pokémon he has available and decides which one to use in battle.

 ### Scenario #2
 ### Scenario #3